Table of Contents

 This webpage will help Texans understand the costs associated with assisted living, home care, and adult day throughout the state.
 It also explores various payment options and financial assistance programs available to assist in caring for the elderly, be that in residential care or for aging in place at home.

-The average hourly rate for home care across Texas in 2017 is $19.50.
-Abilene, Brownsville, Laredo, Waco, and McAllen, have the most affordable home care where the hourly cost is between $15.25 and $17.25.
-Round Rock / Austin area, Midland, Wichita Falls, and Odessa are the most costly areas at $21 - $25 / hour.
-Home health care is also available for those who need a slightly higher level of care (medical) and is approximately $1 - $1.50 / hour more.
+The average hourly rate for home care across Texas in 2018 is $19.75.
+Abilene, Brownsville, Laredo, Waco, and McAllen, have the most affordable home care with the hourly cost is between $15.50 and $17.50.
+Round Rock / Austin area, Midland, Wichita Falls, and Odessa are the most costly areas at $21.25 - $25.25 / hour.
+Home health care is also available for those who need a slightly higher level of care (medical) and is approximately $1.25 - $1.75 / hour more.

 Texas continues to have one of the least expensive average daily rates for adult day care in the nation.
-The daily cost averages just $37 in 2017, and this figure increased very little from the previous three years.
-Austin, Dallas, Houston, and Midland are the most expensive areas in Texas for adult day care and even in these areas, the cost ranges from $62 - $70 / day.
-The national average for adult day care is $70 /day, so even on the high end, one can find care well below this average.
-The most affordable adult day care can be found in Laredo, Corpus Christi, Longview, McAllen, Brownsville, Beaumont, and Abilene at $27 - $34 / day.
+The daily cost averages just $38 in 2018, and this figure increased very little from the previous few years.
+Austin, Dallas, Houston, and Midland are the most expensive areas in Texas for adult day care and even in these areas, the cost ranges from $63 - $71 / day.
+The national average for adult day care is $71 /day, so even on the high end, one can find care well below this average.
+The most affordable adult day care can be found in Laredo, Corpus Christi, Longview, McAllen, Brownsville, Beaumont, and Abilene at $28 - $35 / day.

 Medicaid is health insurance for low-income and disabled individuals and seniors.
-Medicaid care was originally provided as institutional care, and also provided limited personal care.
+Medicaid care was originally provided as institutional care (nursing home), and also provided limited personal care.
 Now states also offer Medicaid waivers, often referred to as Home and Community Based Services Waivers (HCBS).
 These waivers allow individuals to receive Medicaid care outside of nursing home residences, such as in their home and in the community.

 In 2015, Texas made sweeping changes to its Medicaid programs for the elderly.
-The STAR+PLUS Waiver, which has been rolling out county by county over the past few years is now available statewide.
+The STAR+PLUS Waiver, which was rolled out county by county over the last few years, is available statewide.
 This program provides a range of services (personal care, adult day care, meal delivery, etc.) for the elderly to help them remain living in their homes or in assisted living communities.
 Medical and non-medical care is available via this program and is provided through managed care organizations.
 Read more about STAR+PLUS.

 With the statewide rollout of STAR+PLUS, three other Texas Medicaid programs have changed.
 These include the Community Based Alternatives Waiver (CBA), Primary Home Care Program (PHC), and Day Activity and Health Services (DAHS).
 The services that were provided via the CBA program are now available through the STAR+PLUS HCBS Waiver, and the services provided by PHC and DAHS are now available via STAR+PLUS’s state Medicaid plan.

-Also launched this year is a new Medicaid entitlement program called Community First Choice (CFC).
+Also, recently launched is a new Medicaid entitlement program called Community First Choice (CFC).
 This program differs from STAR+PLUS significantly in that there are no waiting lists for services.
-(It is an entitlement program).
-Benefits available via this program include assistance with activities of daily living, personal emergency response systems, and health maintenance.
+(Being an entitlement program, anyone who is eligible for services is able to receive them).
+Benefits available via CFC include assistance with activities of daily living, personal emergency response systems, and health maintenance.
 This program allows for consumer direction, also referred to as self-direction.
 This means eligible applicants are able to choose the personal care assistant of their preference, including some family members.

 Persons with income and assets over these limits may still become eligible for Medicaid in Texas.
-By working with a Medicaid planning professional, monthly income in excess of the limit can be allocated to income trusts.
-Financial assets in excess of the limit can be converted into exempt assets.
-For individuals that are near the financial limits, it is strongly recommended they consult with a Medicaid planning professional prior to application to ensure the best possibility of acceptance into Medicaid.
+By working with a Medicaid planning professional, monthly income in excess of the limit can be allocated to qualified income trusts.
+Financial assets in excess of the limit can be converted into exempt assets, such as home reparations, additions, and modifications.
+For individuals that are near the financial limits, or over them, it is strongly recommended they consult with a Medicaid planning professional prior to application to ensure the best possibility of acceptance into Medicaid.
 Read more.

-The State of Texas offers four programs that provide assistance to elderly individuals that are not Medicaid qualified.
+The State of Texas offers two programs that provide assistance to elderly individuals that are not Medicaid qualified.
 These are: